Exact finite-dimensional description for networks of globally coupled spiking neurons: Discussion Conclusion

 Our theory is valid for any mean-field coupling.
 As particular examples we considered all-to-all coupling via instantaneous chemical synapses as well as via electrical synapses through so-called gap junctions.
 In Section~\ref{sec:obs} we provide a general framework how chemical interactions via a variety of pulses, emitted from the pre- to the postsynaptic neuron, can be incorporated through mean-field variables in our low-dimensional description.
 While we have focused here on symmetric pulse profiles, in future work we will investigate the effect of asymmetric pulses on the collective dynamics of spiking neurons.

 As to the specific noisy and quenched inputs, we remark that in case of Gaussian white noise additional terms appear in the equations for the order parameters \eqref{eq:ni}, which does not allow for truncating the infinite system~\eqref{eq:bet} for the $\beta_n$.
-Nevertheless, truncation might yield an approximative finite-dimensional description similar to that proposed in the Supplementary Material of~\cite{cestnik_pikovsky_2022} and in \cite{tyulkina_goldobin_klimenko_pikovsky_2018,Goldobin_etal-21}; this is a subject of a forthcoming research.
+Nevertheless, truncation might yield an approximative finite-dimensional description similar to that proposed in the Supplementary Material of~\cite{cestnik_pikovsky_2022} and in \cite{tyulkina_goldobin_klimenko_pikovsky_2018,Goldobin_etal-21}; this is a subject of a forthcoming research and of particular relevance when endogenous fluctuations, e.g., in networks with sparse synaptic coupling, can be described by an effective Gaussian noise~\cite{di2022coherent}.

 Relaxing the nature of quenched heterogeneity appears straightforward, in particular if the input parameters $\eta$ are drawn from a non-singular distribution with a finite set of poles outside the real axis, see e.g., Eq.~(2) in \cite{lafuerza2010nonuniversal}.
 The proposed distribution allows one to approximate both Gaussian \cite{Pyragas-Pyragas-22} as well as uniform heterogeneity \cite{different_frequency_distributions,pietras2018first} with a finite-dimensional extension of the OA dynamics to arbitrary accuracy.
 We leave the corresponding extension of our exact low-dimensional description of spiking neurons subject to heterogeneous inputs with $q$-Gaussian or rational distributions, respectively, for future work.
 As a side note, we advise caution when dealing with distributions of inputs that do not comply with the analyticity assumptions mentioned above.
 In those cases, transient dynamics can become nontrivial and the basins of attraction of time-asymptotic solutions depend on the choice of initial conditions and cannot be treated within the theory presented here, see, e.g., \cite{ott_platig_et_al_2008,pikovsky_rosenblum_2011}.